Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Application to ice hockey rankings

 \subsection{Model specification}

-The general structure of team strength dynamics given by \eqref{eq:gasModel} includes an array of different model specifications that can be obtained by (i) choosing the order of the GAS model ($P, Q$) and (ii) imposing specific restrictions on the parameter space.
-As for the former, with the limited size our data set, it seems impractical to consider anything beyond the canonical $P = Q = 1$ model.
+The general structure of the team strength dynamics given by \eqref{eq:gasModel} includes an array of different model specifications that can be obtained by (i) choosing the order of the GAS model ($P, Q$) and (ii) imposing specific restrictions on the parameter space.
+As for the former, with the limited size of our data set, it seems impractical to consider anything beyond the canonical $P = Q = 1$ model.

 Setting $P = Q = 0$, on the other hand, yields a static strength model, which is equivalent to the standard \emph{ranked-order logit} (ROL) -- a common go-to model for sports rankings.
-Recent applications to sport rankings include e.g.\ \cite{Caron2012, Henderson2018}.
+Recent applications to sport rankings include, e.g.,\ \cite{Caron2012} and \cite{Henderson2018}.
 The latter use time-weighted observations to improve forecasts, but their model is intrinsically static.
-Both referenced studies use a Bayesian approach to estimation of the ROL model.
+Both referenced studies use a Bayesian approach to the estimation of the ROL model.
 We estimate the \textbf{static model} to provide a benchmark for the models with score-driven dynamics.

 In the model with $P = Q = 1$, we generally expect the autoregressive parameter to lie in the $(0, 1)$ interval, implying a certain degree of persistence in team strengths with a mean-reverting tendency.
-In our data set, this is indeed the result we obtain if we leave the parameters unrestricted in the likelihood-maximization procedure.
+In our data set, this is indeed the result we obtain if we leave the parameters unrestricted in the likelihood-maximisation procedure.
 We refer to this variant as the \textbf{mean-reverting model}.
-The need for this type of a sports ranking model has recently been recognized by \cite{Baker2015}.
-In their analysis of golf tournament rankings, they note that while their model's deterministic dynamics does sufficiently capture the time variation in an individual players' performance, a mean-reverting random process would be more appropriate for teams where a larger stochastic component is to be expected due to fluctuation of players and coaches.
+The need for this type of a sports ranking model has recently been recognised by \cite{Baker2015}.
+In their analysis of golf tournament rankings, they note that while their model's deterministic dynamics do sufficiently capture the time variation in an individual player's performance, a mean-reverting random process would be more appropriate for teams.
+The performance of individual players tends to follow long-term trends, potentially with breakpoints (due to injuries, the long-term evolution of self-confidence, ageing, etc.).
+Teams, on the other hand, do not have a fixed membership structure; players come and go on a relatively flexible basis, depending on their current performance.
+Massive exogenous shocks with a persistent effect are less common.